Evertras/simple-homemanager/03-explain-inputs.md

 }
 ```

-Using the `.` is just a shortcut for a nested field in a deeper attribute set.
+Using the `.` is just a shortcut for a nested attribute in a deeper attribute
-So you can recognize now that each value in `inputs` is itself a new attribute
+set.
+So you can recognize now that each value in `inputs` is itself a new
-set that usually contains a `url` at minimum.
-This `url` field is often a
+attribute set that usually contains a `url` at minimum.
+This `url` attribute is
-github link, but it can be set to other things as well.
+often a github link, but it can be set to other things as well.

 Note that if you use this `.` shortcut, you can use it multiple times or at any
 point in the nesting.
 It will all combine as you'd expect: